jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-1-deployment-methods-travisci.md

   verbose: true
 ```

-For the last time, let's talk about each setting here.
+For the last time, let's walk through what each of these is doing.

 - `provider` tells Travis this is a GitHub Pages deployment
 - `skip-cleanup` set to `true`, so that Travis does not delete the build before we've got the chance to upload it
-- `github-token` is set to the environment variable `$GITHUB_TOKEN` which was set for us earlier on in the build environment
+- `github-token` is set to the environment variable `$GITHUB_TOKEN` which was set for us earlier on in the build environment.
+  - This is passed to the provider so that it has valid credentials to push the code to the GitHub Pages repo.
-- `keep-history` performs an incremental commit against the project.
-Setting it to `true` allows us to view back the changes in the commit history such as [this one](https://github.com/jdheyburn/jdheyburn.github.io/commit/419da0cc71415d0253996b823d4ccf6844db4042)
+- `keep-history` performs an incremental commit against the project
+  - Setting it to `true` allows us to view back the changes in the commit history such as [this one](https://github.com/jdheyburn/jdheyburn.github.io/commit/419da0cc71415d0253996b823d4ccf6844db4042)
-- `local-dir` specifies the directory that should be pushed to the target repo.
-We set it to `public` because that is the name of the generated website directory from the previous `script` step
+- `local-dir` specifies the directory that should be pushed to the target repo
+  - We set it to `public` because that is the name of the generated website directory from the previous `script` step
 - `repo` is the target repo where we should be deploying to
-- `target-branch` is the branch that we want `local-dir` to be pushed to.
-For our setup we are using `master`
+- `target-branch` is the branch that we want `local-dir` to be pushed to
+  - For our setup we are using `master`
 - `verbose` specifies how much detail Travis will log about its deploy activities

 That concludes the configuration section.
 Remember to change it or add in some other functionality needed for your project and save it to `.travis.yml`.